ScottBoyce/bif/ide/Visual_Studio_and_Intel_Fortran_Installation_Guide.md

 In particular, the installation and setup of [MS Visual Studio](https://visualstudio.microsoft.com/) (the IDE) and [Intel oneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html) (Fortran and C compilers).
 The tools mentioned are not endorsed in any way, but are used to build the BiF library and run the test cases.
-Fortunately, as of writing this document, both offer both Visual Studio and oneAPI offer free, no-cost editions.
+Fortunately, as of writing this document, both Visual Studio and oneAPI offer free, no-cost editions.
 [GFortran](https://gcc.gnu.org/wiki/GFortran) and [LLVM Flang](https://flang.llvm.org/docs/) are open-source compilers that are available, but come with several limitations.
-First, there are GFortran multiple versions of gfortran, and most older versions are unable to compile this code due to compiler bugs or lack of newer fortran features (gfortran 11.3.0 and 12.1.0 can compile this repository).
-Second, gfortran tends to provide slower running executables compared to Intel Fortran.
-Despite this, the included makefile is set to compile with gfortran as the default option.
+First, there are multiple versions of GFortran, and most older versions are unable to compile this code due to compiler bugs or lack of newer fortran features (gfortran 11.3.0 and 12.1.0 can compile this repository).
+Second, GFortran tends to provide slower running executables compared to Intel Fortran.
+Despite this, the included makefile is set to compile with GFortran as the default option.
 Flang is a relatively new Fortran compiler that is part of the [LLVM](https://llvm.org/) project.
-While LLVM does support MS Windows, Flang does NOT nor, as of writing this, considered "production ready".
+While LLVM does support MS Windows, it is not considered "production ready".

 This document will first explain what Visual Studio is, and how to do a minimal installation for setting up oneAPI.
 Then it will go over the minimal installation of oneAPI in order to compile
 BiF.